ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 ```
 {: pre}

-### The Index
+### The index
 {: #ilm-elasticsearch-ilm-index}
 {: step}

-The last step is to create an Elasticsearch index that will use our template (and therefore our lifecycle policy).
-By calling it “logs-000001” and aliasing it to the alias defined in the template you ensure that the right template is used and that it is incremented numerically.
+The last step is to create an Elasticsearch index that will use your template (and therefore your lifecycle policy).
+By calling it “logs-000001” and aliasing it to the alias defined in the template, you ensure that the right template is used and that it is incremented numerically.

 In your terminal type: